Tampa and Gulf Coast Railroad: Acquisition by the Seaboard Air Line

 The Tampa and Gulf Coast Railroad only briefly operated as an independent company.
 In 1915, it was bought out by the Seaboard Air Line Railroad (SAL), who bought the Tampa Northern Railroad two years prior.
 The SAL continued to operate the T&G as a separate rail line until it was fully integrated with the SAL network in 1927.
-The Seaboard Air Line would designte the line as part of their Tampa Subdivision (which also included track from Sulphur Springs to Gary and the Seaboard main line between Tampa Union Station and Coleman).
+The Seaboard Air Line would designate the line as part of their Tampa Subdivision (which also included track from Sulphur Springs to Gary and the Seaboard main line between Tampa Union Station and Coleman).
 The branches to Tarpon Springs and Elfers were designated as the Tarpon Springs Subdivision and Elfers Subdivision respectively.
 The Seaboard Air Line would extend a number of their long-distance passenger trains from Tampa to St. Petersburg along the route including the Orange Blossom Special, the Southern States Special, the Florida Sunbeam, and the New York-Florida Limited.